 So, family members include parents and siblings.
 Sometimes it’s both and other times just parents.
 But it’s never just siblings.
 Also, we’re talking about blood relatives; so this applies to birth parents and siblings, as long as there is a blood relation.

 Another important distinction to make is the one between an occurrence and death.
 As mentioned, occurrence just means your relative was diagnosed with or received treatment for the condition at some point.
 Death means a family member died precisely due to the condition.
 It’s important to know the difference because company guidelines vary based on occurrences and deaths.
-For example, one company may allow a Preferred Plus rating class if there was an occurrence prior to age 65, but another company will not.
+For example, one company may allow a Preferred Plus rating class if there was an occurrence before age 65, but another company will not.

 In addition to differences in condition types and outcomes, life insurance company guidelines also vary by age.
 Take a look at the table below to see the role age plays for each company.

 If you’re not sure of your family history, it may be best to gather as much information from other family members as you can before applying for term life insurance.
-And if that approach doesn’t prove fruitful, simply provide your agent or broker with the information you do have.
-It’s always best to be honest when submitting a term life insurance application and remove the risk of problems down the road.
+And if that approach doesn’t prove fruitful, just provide your agent or broker with the information you do have.
+It’s always the best choice, to be honest when submitting a term life insurance application and remove the risk of problems down the road.